wp-plugins/ewww-image-optimizer/readme.txt

 = GRAND Flash Album Gallery Integration =

 Features optimization on upload capability, re-optimization, and bulk optimizing.
 The Bulk Optimize function is located near the bottom of the FlAGallery menu, and will optimize all images in all galleries.
+It is also possible to optimize groups of images in a gallery, or multiple galleries at once.

 == Installation ==